 To give passengers a better idea of if they are getting a good deal, we came across a price list aboard a Carnival cruise for those guests wanting to book while on the ship.

 At first glance, the offer seems pretty good.
-If you book onboard the ship at the Carnival Vacations Desk, Carnival will give you $100 in onboard credit for cruises that are 7-11 days in length and $200 in onboard credit for trips of 12 days or more.
+On our cruise, if you booked onboard the ship at the Carnival Vacations Desk, Carnival will give you $100 in onboard credit for cruises that are 7-11 days in length and $200 in onboard credit for trips of 12 days or more.

-Meanwhile, the flyer listed prices for 15 cruises with every room option from an interior stateroom to a full suite.
-Take a look:
+Meanwhile, the flyer listed prices for 15 cruises with every room option from an interior stateroom to a full suite: